CancerRxGene/gdsctools/doc/source/developers.rst

     python setup.py nosetests

-You may also go directly in the ./tests/gdsctools directory  but some tests may required extra files or permission.
+You may also go directly in the ./test/gdsctools directory  but some tests may required extra files or permission.

 Documentation
 ----------------

 The documentation is based on Sphinx.
-This means that all code is documentated using the REST syntax.
+This means that all code is documented using the REST syntax.
 Docstring are added in classes and functions as much as possible with code examples.